pcgf340/pi-NAS-Meter/README.md

 -----------------------------------------------------------------------------

 The crux of this little project is to have a simple display to place on your desk, in your computer chassis, or in some manner of rackmounted form factor that will cycle through your network shares and show usage statistics.
 I should note that this project makes use of hardcoded credentials in plaintext: this is generally a TERRIBLE ideal and should be avoided.
 My mitigation measures were in using a service account whose access was limited on the NAS itself, such that if the password were compromised it could only be used, inside the firewall, to traverse a directory structure but NOT to read any files.

+The I2C LCD driver was sourced from this page: https://gist.github.com/DenisFromHR/cc863375a6e19dce359d